capi-workgroup/api-evolution/guidelines.rst

 Specifically, a traverse function must be safe to call right after an object is tracked with the GC.

-This is often realized by adding API to “finalize” an object after some initial set-up.
+This is often realized by adding API to "finalize" an object after some initial set-up.
-It should be hard for users to forget calling such “finalization” functions.
+It should be hard for users to forget calling such "finalization" functions.
-To make it hard, you can make the “unfinalized” object unusable or add a separate C type for the “unfinalized” object.
+To make it hard, you can make the "unfinalized" object unusable or add a separate C type for the "unfinalized" object.
-(This separate type might share the final object's memory layout to make “finalization” inexpensive.)
+(This separate type might share the final object's memory layout to make "finalization" inexpensive.)

 .. note::